How we can help you with mental health support in Leeds.

 Most people know how to make their physical health a bit better, or a bit worse.
 As a child you probably learned something about nutrition; and how to recognise and actively manage things that affect your physical health.
 For examples you probably avoid things that damage you, like falling off a ladder, and do things that help your body, like avoiding infection, taking exercise and asking a Doctor to examine you when you notice something strange.

 Relatively few of us know how to nurture our mental wellbeing.
 Its a life-skill we can and should learn, and practice every day.
-Like drinking water.
+Like drinking water to stay hydrated.

 Just as our bodies suffer everyday disease, malfunction and injury, our mental health can be deeply affected by the stress of everyday living.
 Mental health is not just about deeply distressing or disturbing experiences (traumas), or brain biology.
 Most difficulties arise from everyday life.